 Bonaire’s south west coast faces the Caribbean Sea and the north east coast faces the Atlantic Ocean.
 The Caribbean Sea is famous for its warm, clear water and abundance of colourful reef creatures.
 The open ocean coasts are often visited by larger ocean roaming creatures.
 The variety of habitats and conditions produces an amazing diversity of marine life.
 Bonaire is recognised by the NOAA as having the most pristine coral reef and the most species of fish in the Caribbean.
 The Reef Environmental Education Foundation has 8 of Bonaire’s dive sites in their top 10 Caribbean sites in terms of species richness.
 A staggering 390 species of fish and the greatest abundance of fish in the Tropical Western Atlantic.

 The island has an unbroken, fringing reef – easy to navigate – turquoise water turns deep blue at the drop off.
-No matter where you are on the south west coast you will be able to enjoy the pristine reef.
+No matter where you are on the south west coast you can enjoy the pristine reef.
 The sandy shelf slopes gently from the shore to the reef drop off, in just 8 metres of water, around 25 metres from shore, the length of a swimming pool !
 The shelf is like an aquarium, full of marine creatures, over 100 species of colourful reef fish, in less than 4 metres of water.
 The adventure starts in ankle deep water and even non-swimmers can enjoy the wonderful fish and coral formations.
 As soon as you enter the water you will be greeted by large numbers of fish.
 A very short swim out and you will see lots of hard and soft corals, typically fire coral, elkhorn coral, brain coral, mustard hill coral, fire coral and yellow pencil coral.
 Dotted around the reef you’ll see beautiful, colourful sponges, green finger sponges, giant orange elephant ear sponges, rope sponges, lavender stove-pipe sponges, mustard yellow tube sponges.
 There are 20 excellent reef dives around the small island of Klein Bonaire which is a nature reserve.
 The open ocean coast, the “Wildside”, has heavier seas and currents and there are larger fish in these waters.
 It’s a challenge some divers can’t resist.
 Only boat dives on this coast, which we can organise if you want to experience the open ocean and the “bigger stuff”.

 Easy access to a warm, clear, calm ocean sounds like paradise, but easy diving is not the full story.
-The protection of the ocean for more than 30 years means the reef is in excellent condition, the quantity and diversity of the marine life is considered to be unique, which makes diving on Bonaire rewarding and exciting ñ for divers and snorkellers of all capabilities.
+The protection of the ocean for more than 30 years means the reef is in excellent condition, the quantity and diversity of the marine life is considered to be unique, which makes diving on Bonaire rewarding and exciting for divers and snorkellers of all capabilities.
 It is hard to describe the magnificence of the colourful and exciting marine life that you will see.
 Bonaire has a few small wrecks all close to shore.
 The famous Hilma Hooker, in 20 metres, is an easy dive for all levels.
 The Windjammer lies in 50-60m, is too deep for most divers and Our Confidence, a Danish fishing boat, in 17 metres.
 Coral spawning occurs in the September to October period and can be accurately predicted, as it is connected with phases of the moon.
 Photographers love the macro life on Bonaire – the sunshine provides excellent light in the clear, very calm, shallow water.
 There are many photographic specialists – who also run courses – on the island.
 Cameras are available for hire.

 Up to 390 species of fish have been recorded by marine biologists in the ocean around Bonaire.
 Bonaire has the largest number of fish and the greatest variety of species of fish, in the Western Atlantic.
 We won’t list 390 species but some of the creatures you are likely to see are: Banded Coral Shrimp, Barracuda, Black Durgeon, Blue Tang, Dolphins, Flying Gunard, French Angelfish, Frogfish, Morays, Jacks, Nudibranchs, Squirrelfish, Parrotfish, Octopus, Hawksbill/Loggerhead/Green/Leatherback turtles, Peacock Flounders, Peppermint Goby, Princess Parrotfish, Red Faced Morays, Reef/Nurse Sharks, Seahorses, Sergeant Majors, Southern Stingrays, Spiny Lobsters, Tarpon, Groupers and Yellowtail Snappers.
 Whale sharks have been seen at the extremities of the island, closer to the open ocean.
 One of our clients encountered a hammerhead on neighbouring Curacao.
 So, you never know.
 Coral reefs “wake up” at night, Octopus, Squid, Crabs and a whole new cast of characters are busy around the reef.
 Bioluminescent organisms are a beautiful spectacle.
 The conditions here provide a wonderful opportunity to enjoy the magnificence of the coral reef at night.